-This lecture/lab course is designed to enhance the student's assessment skills and to provide a foundation of appropriate exercise principles and rehabilitation techniques specific to athletic participation and the physically active.
+This lecture/lab course introduces the foundational concepts and principles of a comprehensive rehabilitation program. including determination of therapeutic goals and objectives, selection of therapeutic exercises, methods of evaluating and recording rehabilitation progress, development of criteria for progress and return to competition and the physiological effects of trauma/wound is designed to enhance the student's assessment skills and to provide a foundation of appropriate exercise principles and rehabilitation techniques specific to athletic participation and the physically active.
 Topics will include planning, implementing, and evaluating the efficacy of therapeutic exercise and rehabilitation programs.
-Prerequisite: Admission into the Athletic Training Program.
 (GR)